PotLock/core/contracts/pot/README.md

     total_public_donations: u128,

     // PAYOUTS
+    /// Length of cooldown period (in ms) after which payouts can be set by Chef
+    cooldown_period_ms: u64,
     /// Cooldown period starts when Chef sets payouts
     cooldown_end_ms: LazyOption<TimestampMs>,
+    /// Length of compliance period (in ms) after which projects forfeit payouts if they have not completed required steps to receive funds (e.g. KYC)
+    compliance_period_ms: LazyOption<u64>,
+    /// Compliance period starts when payouts are set by Chef
+    compliance_end_ms: LazyOption<TimestampMs>,
     /// Indicates whether all projects been paid out (this would be considered the "end-of-lifecycle" for the Pot)
     all_paid_out: bool,